In this project we will use Monte Carlo ray tracing for computing global illumination.

 In the XML scene format we add an emission color to the Blinn material.
 This parameter allows any object act like a light source.

 The following source code files are provided to help you with this and upcoming projects.
-You are not required to use them, but it is highly recommened that you use some of them.
+You are not required to use them, but it is highly recommened that you use them and refrain from modifying them.
 Some of these files include additional code as compared to the same files in the previous project, so make sure to download them all again.

 xmlload.cpp: Includes the LoadScene() function that parses a given scene XML file using the TinyXML library.